FFI

 sizeof(CData|CType $ptr)

-Returns size of C data type of the given FFI\CData or FFI\CType.
+Returns the size of a C data type of the given {FFI\CData} or {FFI\CType}.

 static int